mosgus/DataGrabber/README.md

 # Data Grabber 📊🤛
-A Python(3.12)-based library of scripts for efficient data aggregation.
+A Python(3.12)-based utility suite for efficient data aggregation.
 Most API's that handle large datasets have limits on the volume and quantity of API calls.
 DataGrabber scripts DO NOT circumvent these limits, but rather aims to minimize the volume/quantity of necessary API calls, maximizing the usage of the allocated calls.

 The **⚪️ Yahoo Finance Data Grabber ⚪️** script can be used for downloading, validating, and maintaining historical stock data from Yahoo Finance.
 It ensures local CSV caches stay up-to-date, properly formatted, and consistent with Yahoo’s latest data (including dividend and split adjustments).